FabricMC/fabric-docs/develop/getting-started/introduction-to-fabric-and-modding.md

 > Modding is the process of modifying a game in order to change its behavior or add new features - in the case of Minecraft, this can be anything from adding new items, blocks, or entities, to changing the game's mechanics or adding new game modes.

 Minecraft: Java Edition is obfuscated by Mojang, making modification alone difficult.
-However, with the help of modding tools like Fabric, modding becomes much easier - this is where Yarn, or other mapping projects, come in.
+However, with the help of modding tools like Fabric, modding becomes much easier - this is where Yarn comes in.

-Yarn maps the obfuscated code to a human-readable format, making it easier for modders to understand and modify the game's code - it's crucial for modding to be possible.
+Yarn remaps the obfuscated code to a human-readable format, making it easier for modders to understand and modify the game's code - it's crucial for modding to be possible.

+Loom allows you to easily develop and compile mods against the remapped code, and Fabric Loader allows you to load these mods into the game.

+## What does Fabric API provide, and why is it needed?

+> Fabric API is a set of APIs and tools for mod developers to use when creating mods.

+Fabric API provides a wide set of APIs that build on top of Minecraft's existing functionality - for example, providing new hooks and events for modders to use, or providing new utilities and tools to make modding easier - such as transitive access wideners and the ability to access internal registries, such as the compostable items registry.

+While Fabric API offers powerful features, some tasks, like basic block registration, can be accomplished without it using the vanilla APIs.